A kettle of raptors circling over Batumi. Photo: Paul French

 Pulling ourselves away from Batumi, we shall drive into the Lesser Caucasus and search for some enigmatic birds that should include Caspian Snowcock at a remarkably accessible site and Krüper’s Nuthatch.
 Following the Silk Road for a short way, we find ourselves on the Javakheti plateaux where we’ll explore the lakes and steppe for a different set of species that may include specialities such as Dalmatian Pelican.
 We then descend into the capital, Tbilisi, where the tour concludes.

-Day 1: The tour starts with a flight from London to Istanbul in Turkey.
-As the connecting flight to Batumi, in Georgia, leaves the following day, we’ll spend the night at an airport hotel in Istanbul.
+Day 1: The tour starts with a flight from London to Georgia via Istanbul in Turkey.

-Day 2: We’ll take a flight from Istanbul for Batumi then transfer to our hotel.
-Time permitting we’ll spend the rest of the afternoon exploring the local region, looking for any migrants along the coast.
+Day 2: Arriving in Batumi in the morning we’ll transfer to our hotel and then spend the rest of the day exploring the local region, looking for any migrants along the coast.